Introduction: Exploring the Essentials of a School Science Lab

 3. Beakers

 Think of a beaker as the workhorse of the lab—a sturdy, open-top cup that handles pretty much anything you throw in it!
-Pour in a solution, mix chemicals, or heat it over a flame; the beaker survives it all.
+As essential laboratory equipment, it’s used to pour solutions, mix chemicals, or heat substances over a flame, making it a must-have in every science lab.

 Cool uses: